NREL/torc/docs/configuration.rst

 Refer to this `example <https://github.nrel.gov/viz/wms/blob/main/examples/diamond_workflow.json5>`_.

-..note:: In that example torc determines the order of execution of jobs based on the job/file input/output relationships.
+.. note:: In that example torc determines the order of execution of jobs based on the job/file input/output relationships.

 You can create an empty version of this file with the command below.
 Save the output to a file and customize as you wish.